Worldwide Healthcare Trust PLC Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Worldwide Healthcare Trust PLC GBP ( (GB:WWH) ) has shared an announcement.
+Worldwide Healthcare Trust PLC GBP ( (GB:WWH) ) has provided an announcement.

-Worldwide Healthcare Trust PLC has executed a market purchase of 1,500,000 of its own ordinary shares at a price of 350.55 pence per share, as part of its authorized share buyback program.
-This transaction increases the number of shares held in treasury to 201,972,370, impacting the total voting rights available to shareholders and potentially influencing shareholder interest and market dynamics.
+Worldwide Healthcare Trust PLC has repurchased 1,488,957 of its own ordinary shares at a price of 310.55 pence per share, as part of its authorized share buyback program.
+This transaction, which results in a total of 144,897,544 shares held in treasury, impacts the company’s total voting rights, now standing at 456,767,656, and may influence shareholder notifications under FCA rules.

 Spark’s Take on GB:WWH Stock